hotwaxlab/ocellight-perception-bustier/firmware/README.md

 The firmware logic loop (heartbeat) continuously performs the following sequence:

-1. Read the proximity value of each sensor
+1. Read the proximity value (distance to nearest object) of each sensor
+1. Read the position of the wearer-adjustable potentiometer
-1. Apply time-based smoothing to those values
+1. Apply time-based smoothing to all the above readings
-1. For each pixel in both ocelli, perform a PID (proportional&ndash;integral&ndash;differential) mapping of both proximity values to color and brightness
+1. Compute the color and base brightness of each pixel, using a distance-weighted PID (proportional&ndash;integral&ndash;differential) mapping to merge the proximity values from both sensors with a default (background) texture
-1. Apply a brightness modifier, based on the position of a wearer-adjustable potentiometer.
+1. Apply an overall brightness modifier to all pixels, according to the position of the brightness potentiometer
 1. Drive each LED accordingly

-If serial communication is enabled, the firmware can communicate key operational parameters to a debugger/monitor, and an external user can drive and modify the firmware's behavior.
+If serial communication is enabled, the firmware can communicate key operational parameters to a debugger/monitor, and an external user can query and modify the firmware's behavior.

 All sensing and recording is local and short-term.
-There is no long-term data logging or wireless transmission.
+There is no long-term data logging, wireless transmission, etc.

 ---

-## Hardware Considerations

-### Ultrasonic Sensors
+### Ultrasonic Sensor Tuning

-Each proximity sensor operates independently, allowing the garment to respond directionally rather than globally.
+Each proximity sensor operates independently, giving the garment's responses a certain amount of directionality.

-- Sensor thresholds are configurable
-- Response curves are tuned for human-scale distances
+Sensor thresholds, response curves, and ping frequencies are tuned for human-scale distances and interactions.
-- Noise filtering is intentionally minimal to preserve responsiveness

-The system favors immediacy over precision; a felt warning is more useful than a perfect measurement.
+---

-### LEDs
+### LED Interpretation

-Each cup of the bustier represents an *ocellus* *(pl. ocelli),* the simple eye found in many spiders and other creatures.

-Within the cup lies a cluster of individually addressable LEDs.
-Continuous inputs received from the sensors are mapped to the LEDs in multiple ways:
+Inputs received from the sensors are continually mapped to the individually addressable LEDs within each cup in multiple ways:

 - Noticeability:

 	- Patterns are noticeable to an observer who views them either directly or peripherally
 	- The wearer has limited ability to observe the LED patterns directly

 - Parsability:

 	- Patterns can be parsed at a glance
 	- Color shifts indicate proximity
 	- Brightness increases as distance closes
-	- Background can be set to a visually intriguing color or texture
+	- Background can be set to an appropriate color or texture

 ---

-## Timing and Performance
+### Timing and Performance

 The firmware loop runs continuously and regularly.